This feature is part of The Academy Way

 Hashim told me about how age-specific talent searches are held across the country, while Aspire officials attend school and national level events such as the Qatar School Olympics, where the cream of the crop are offered scholarships.
 Clubs have very little input in the nurturing of the best young talent before the age of 18; many are only released at the weekend to play for their clubs, after Aspire successfully lobbied the QFA for a commanding role in youth development.

-While the gas remains, one thing is for sure – the world can expect great things from the most aspirational academy the world has ever seen.
+While the gas remains, one thing is for sure – the world can expect great things from an academy like no other in sport today.